JureddiMounika/codemania-ml/README.md

 # codemania-ml
-Course materials and additional information for Machine Learning workshop
+All the course materials, recommended learning materials and excercises will be available here after each session.